 Ask a Travel Nurse Question: Do you have a list of options that you make sure you spell out on a contract, sort of a guide or checklist to follow to make sure that all your needs, issues and concerns are spelled out within your contract?
 Ask a Travel Nurse Answer: The things that you [...]

 Author Archive: David Morrison R.N.

 Hello everyone.
 I’m a travel nurse originally from Ohio who graduated in 1993 from Mount Carmel School of Nursing in Columbus.
 I completed a critical care fellowship at Riverside Methodist Hospital in 1994 and started traveling in that specialty a year later.
-My first travel assignment was in Maui and since that time I have completed over thirty travel contracts, worked with several different travel agencies, and currently hold about a half dozen nursing licenses in different states.
+My first travel assignment was in Maui and since that time I have completed close to 40 different contracts in various states with multiple travel companies.

 I am presently on assignment in Phoenix, AZ and travel anywhere from six to eleven months of the year.

 Ask a Travel Nurse Question: Hi, David!
 Is there a certain number of assignments Travel Nurses typically take per year?
 Ask a Travel Nurse Answer: The short answer is, no. I strongly caution nurses against ever signing any contracts or agreements that mandate that they take a certain number of assignments with any given company. [...]

 Ask a Travel Nurse Question: I am looking to take a Travel Nursing assignment in California this spring, and originally planned on doing it with my best friend but that fell through.
 I would really love to travel but I’m a little scared to do it on my own.
 I’m a 27-year-old woman, have never [...]